-The External Check monitor captures asynchronous events. up.time does not actively monitor these events by polling or initiating service checks, Instead, External Check monitors rely on an external event to generate the information that the monitors capture.
+The External Check monitor captures asynchronous events.
+Uptime Infrastructure Monitor does not actively monitor these events by polling or initiating service checks; instead, External Check monitors rely on an external event to generate the information that the monitors capture.
 External Check monitors enable you to determine when to collect service data for the event that you specify.